HealthCatalyst/SSIS/R Extensibility Instructions.md

 - [Repeatable Steps For Each Destination Entity](#repeatable-steps-for-each-destination-entity)

 ## Overview
 This document instructs the user how to integrate their designated R scripts into the Catalyst loaders.
 It begins by testing the R script, and then installing the required SSIS package and defining new system level attributes.
 It continues by injecting the new SSIS package into the designated loader step.
-It concludes by defining the necessary variables for each destination entity.
+It concludes by defining the necessary variables for each R source entity.
 This extensibility point exists to solve the following problems/constraints:

 - This extensibility point takes an R script stored in a field in the EDW, writes it to a file in the staging folder, executes that file with the correct interpreter, and cleans the file up.
 - The extensibility point also coordinates bindings within SAMD so that predictions occur in the right order with other SAMs.